coming soon: errors that fix themselves

 -d '{"title":"deploy failed","description":"exit code 1","content":"stack trace..."}'

-javascript // in your catch block, your CI, your cron — anywhere
+javascript // catch block, CI, cron — anywhere

 try {